-Begin your loan search by checking your credit scores using Credit.com's free Credit Report Card.
+It’s a good idea to begin your loan search by checking your credit scores so you know where your finances stand.
 Next, ask a potential lender about the minimum credit score required to qualify for a loan.
 Some lenders will list this information on their websites.
-Once you’ve studied lenders' credit requirements, choose one that will work with your credit history.
+Once you’ve studied the credit requirements, it’s a good idea to choose one that will work with your credit history.

-There are plenty of scam artists posing as online lenders offering consolidation loans to people with little or damaged credit.
+There are plenty of scam artists posing as online lenders, offering consolidation loans to people with little or damaged credit.
 These sites may charge upfront fees or ask for several months of payment in advance.
-Avoid these less than reputable lenders.
-Only apply for loans from lenders you trust.
+It’s wise to only apply for loans from lenders you trust.

 If you find a good online deal for a consolidation loan, be sure to check the background of the company rigorously.
-Check to see if a lender is registered to do business in your state (legitimate lenders will be) by contacting your state Attorney General's office or your state’s Department of Banking or Financial Regulation.
-Also check with the Better Business Bureau.
+Check to see if a lender is registered to do business in your state (legitimate lenders are) by contacting your state attorney general’s office or your state’s Department of Banking or Financial Regulation.
+You can also check with the Better Business Bureau.
 Does this lender have a slew of complaints filed against them?
-If so, take your loan business elsewhere.
+If so, you’ll want to take your loan business elsewhere.